What Is A 1099 Loan?

 What A 1099 Loan Really Means

 A 1099 loan is not a single nationwide program with one universal rulebook.
-It is a market term lenders use for mortgages that rely heavily on 1099 income documentation instead of traditional employee income documents.
+It is a market term lenders use for mortgage programs that rely heavily on 1099 income documentation instead of traditional employee income documents.

-That matters because one lender's 1099 program can look different from another's.
-Some focus on the most recent 12 months of 1099 income.
-Others want a longer history, bank statement support, or evidence that the work is ongoing.
+One lender’s 1099 program may look different from another’s.
+Some programs focus on the most recent 12 months of 1099 income.
+Others may require a longer income history, bank statement support, tax records or evidence that the work is likely to continue.

 Who A 1099 Loan Fits Best